Sovathanak/Sovathanak/README.md

-- 👋 Hi, I’m @Sovathanak.
-I'm a university student who is just starting out with working on projects on the side while studying.
+- 👋 Hi, I’m Nick.
+I'm a recent IT graduate from Monash University.
-- 👀 I’m mostly using python when working the projects, I'm currently studying some libraries such as pygame, selenium and tensorflow.
-- 💞️ I’m also keen on working on big projects with a team which focuses on A.I.
-Some of the projects I'm currently interested in are creating machine learning models to make predictions.
+- 💞️ I’m keen on working on projects  big or small with a team and independently with a focus on AI, Machine Learning, Data Visualizations, etc. I'm currently working on a project called SummarAIze, a Machine Learning model that summarizes a body of text into a few sentences. to make predictions.
 Examples: Stock market prices, price changes on a certain product, weather, etc.
-- 📫 You can reach me through email: msovathanak@gmail.com or contact me through [linkedin](https://www.linkedin.com/in/sovathanak-meas-428140157/)
+- 📫 You can reach me through email: msovathanak@gmail.com or contact me through [LinkedIn](https://www.linkedin.com/in/sovathanak-meas-428140157/)